Harper Valley PTA: Cover versions

-The song had been covered by many artists, including Billie Jo Spears, Loretta Lynn, Dolly Parton, Lynn Anderson and Martina McBride.
+The song has been covered by many artists, including Billie Jo Spears, Loretta Lynn, Dolly Parton, Lynn Anderson and Martina McBride.
 Country music singer Billy Ray Cyrus was one of the few men to have recorded a cover version.
 The song from his 1996 album Trail of Tears tells the story from a man's point of view.

 A cover with new lyrics written and performed by Tammy Faye Bakker, titled "The Ballad of Jim & Tammy", was released in 1987.
 The lyrics describe how Jerry Falwell took control of the PTL Satellite Network and Heritage USA theme park after Jim Bakker's downfall.

 Critical reception

 In 2024, Rolling Stone ranked the song at #78 on its 200 Greatest Country Songs of All Time ranking.

 Foreign translations

 "Harper Valley PTA" was translated by Terje Mosnes into Norwegian as "Fru Johnsen" (lit.
 'Mrs. Johnsen').
 A recording by Inger Lise Rypdal was released in 1968.
 It charted for 16 weeks, peaking at first place, which it held for nine weeks in a row.
 However, the song faced controversy over its lyrics as they discussed double standards in the Christian milieu, leading to serious debate over the song in the Storting (Norwegian Parliament).

 Stig Anderson wrote a Swedish version titled "Fröken Fredriksson" ("Miss Fredriksson"), which was recorded by Hootenanny Singers and Björn Ulvaeus in 1968.
 This version tells the story of a woman who leaves town after having her reputation ruined by nosy and hypocritical neighbors.
+Another Swedish version, titled "Hem & skola VVB" was written and performed by Anna-Lena Brundin (1998).